openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 }
 ```

-As the values are derived by the insights-operator-runtime component or correspond to software versions, it is possible to create a dictionary of the hashes and retrieve the unobfuscated values.
+As the values are derived by the insights-runtime-extractor component or correspond to software versions, it is possible to create a dictionary of the hashes and retrieve the unobfuscated values.
 The example above corresponds to:

 ```json
 "runtimeInfo": {